brettstack/codegenie-website/src/content/docs/blog/introducing-code-genie.md

 Today we're excited to launch Code Genie -- the FASTEST way to build software! 🚀

-With a single ~~AI-powered command~~ wish, Code Genie generates a custom Full Stack AWS Serverless Application based on your description.
+With a single ~~AI-powered command~~ wish 🧞‍♂️, Code Genie generates a custom Full Stack AWS Serverless Application based on your description.
 In under a minute!
-Try it out for yourself (no account required!):
+Try it out for yourself:

 ```sh
 npx @codegenie/cli generate --name "Wildlife Rescue" \